ga4gh/schema-registry/docs/README.md

 ## Can I see a demo?

-We are still developing the specification itself.
-Once the spec is developed, people will be able to implement independent services that conform to the specification.
+The specification itself is still under development.
+Once the spec is developed, we anticipate independent implementations that conform to the specification will be available.
 These services can then be used to share schemas.

 ## Specification version

 This specification is in **DRAFT** form.
-This is **NOT YET AN APPROVED GA4GH specification**.
+This is **NOT AN APPROVED GA4GH specification**.

 ## Introduction